erwald/midihum/README.md

 ## How does the model look?

-The model is made up of three layers of bidirectional long short-term memory networks (LSTMs), each with a dropout of `0.2`.
-The first two layers use ReLu as their activation function, the final output layer uses tanh, which for some reason beyond my understanding seems to work best.
+The model is made up of four layers of bidirectional long short-term memory networks (LSTMs), the first with a dropout of 20% and the subsequent layers with one of 50%.
+All of the layers use ReLU as their activation function.

 It uses Adam (with a learning rate of `0.001` and a gradient clipping of `g = 10`) as its optimiser.
 The loss function is mean squared error.
-That's pretty much it -- for more details, have a look at `model_utility.py`.
+That's pretty much it -- for more details, have a look at `model.py`.

 ## Whence the name?